 Gardeners often confuse Pansies, Violas, and Panolas with each other.
 All are wonderful fall and winter, as well as early spring, plants but they have slight differences that are worth noting.

 In the fall, winter and early spring season there are few flowers that will bloom and produce lots of color despite the cold weather.
 Surprisingly, one of the sturdiest plants are pansies.
 Pansies look and act a lot like violas but they have a much larger flower, and larger leaves as well.
 Another difference between the two fall favorites is that pansies usually only have a few flowers at a time whereas violas have a smaller flower but more blooms.

 To further complicate things and confuse gardeners, in between these two plants is a hybrid called Panolas.
-Panolas have flowers that are between the two sizes and tend to have the a larger leaf like pansies.
+Panolas have flowers that are between the two sizes and tend to have the larger leaf-like pansies.